stefandecimelli/stefandecimelli.github.io/about.md

     - Game of Thrones
     - Lord of the Rings
     - Harry Potter
-- Modern classic books
 - History and classics
+- Video games
 - Hockey
   - I'm a Leafs fan, try not to cry about it!
-- Java code
+- Programming
-- Pasta
+- Cooking and grilling

 And some posts about me:
 <ul>